 The Val Di Comino

-It’s scenic rural landscape is forever changing throughout the seasons: It offers rocky snow-clad mountain peaks, verdant mountain pastures and thick forests.
-There are fresh water streams, waterfalls and cascades.
-The Rivers Melfa and Mollarino meander flow through the valley.
-These are fed by the melting snow from the higher peaks, fresh water springs, waterfalls and cascades that carve their way through the rocky gorges.
+Its scenic landscape is forever changing: It offers rocky snow-clad mountain peaks, verdant mountain pastures and thick forests. that carve their way through the rocky gorges.There are fresh water springs, streams, cascades and waterfalls, fed by the rain and the melting snow from the higher peaks, which carve their way through rocky limestone gorges.
+These join the rivers Melfa and Mollarino which flow through the valley before joining the Liri.
 There is a crystal clear lake at Posta Fibreno with an unusual floating island and the man-made reservoir of Lago Cardito.
 Closeby, is the boundless wilderness of the National Park of Abruzzo.
-All of these natural environments are ideal for wildlife, and have a diverse range of both fauna and flora.
-The centre of the valley is a plain made up of a rich patchwork of fields and vineyards, dotted with small hamlets and old stone farmhouses.
-There is a central ridge, upon which sits the village of Gallinaro.
-The other characteristic towns and villages, that form part of the community of the Val di Comino, hug the foothills of the mountain slopes, forming a circle around the valley.
-Each has their own individual interesting history and hidden treasures.
-During the Middle Ages many of these towns were ruled by noble and feudal lords who constructed mighty castles to defend their territories from repeated attacks by invaders.
-Characteristic ancient houses, palaces and churches cluster around these medieval fortresses.
-From their elevated hilltop positions each township has its own spectacular panorama of the Val di Comino.
+All of these natural environments are ideal for wildlife, and have a diverse range of fauna and flora.
+The centre of the valley is a plain made up of a rich patchwork of fields and vineyards, dotted with small hamlets and ancient farmsteads.

+The characteristic little towns that make up the Comunità Montana Valle di Comino hug the mountain slopes and foothills, forming a circuit around the valley.
+Each town has its individual interesting history and hidden treasures.
+During the Middle Ages many of these towns were ruled by Montecassino and feudal lords, who constructed mighty castles to defend their territories from repeated attacks by invaders.
+Ancient houses, palaces and churches cluster around these medieval centres.
+From their elevated hilltop positions each township has its own spectacular panoramic views of the valley and surrounding mountains.

 The Val di Comino is a perfect place to take in the fresh mountain air and to explore the great outdoors.
 Indeed there are a host of outdoor activities on offer to the fitness enthusiast which include: rambling, trekking on foot or on horseback, cycling, mountain biking, trail running, climbing, canoeing, kayaking, hang-gliding, paragliding, ski-ing, snow walking and archery.

 So Come and Discover This Beautiful Area